lokanta/lokanta.github.io/dana.md

 <img src="https://raw.githubusercontent.com/lokanta/lokanta.github.io/master/pindapata.jpg" class="half-right">

 On weekdays, the monks go walking for (*pindāpata*) alms-food in the local area.
-Come along and put some food in the monks' bowls. **Meet on the corner of Wigram and Marion streets, Harris Park, outside the Post Office around 11:30am.**
+Come along and put some food in the monks' bowls. **Meet on the corner of Wigram and Marion streets, Harris Park, outside the Post Office around 11:15am.**

 Going on almsround is a tradition that dates back to the time of the Buddha.
-Here's a few words about the custom of pindāpata from Deepika Weerakoon.
+Here's a few words about the custom of *piṇḍapāta* from Deepika Weerakoon.

 >The word *piṇḍapāta* is a combination of two words *piṇḍa* and *pāta*. *Piṇḍa* means “a lump of food” and *pāta* means “bowl”.
 So *piṇḍapāta* means literally “placing of food in a bowl”.
 >